MicrosoftDocs/Viva/Viva/insights/personal/Use/use-the-insights.md

 ### To use this insight

-In the **Viva Insights** pane, select **Catch up on email**.
+In the **Insights** pane, select **Catch up on email**.

 ![Catch up on email.](../../images/mya/use/catch-up-on-email-54.png)

-This opens a panel that displays Viva Insights for each of your important unread emails:
+This opens a panel that displays insights for each of your important unread emails:

 ![Unread important email.](../../images/mya/use/unread-important-email-54.png)